personium/website/src/getting-started/appdev-impl.md

 [app-personium-trails](https://github.com/personium/app-personium-trails)

-The URL of Cell used in the sample application of this document is as shown in the table below.
+The dummy Cell URLs used in this sample app are listed below.

 |Cell type|URL|
 |-------|---|